getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 Recall this figure from earlier, which shows not only delegation from an object (aka, "instance") `a1` to object `Foo.prototype`, but from `Bar.prototype` to `Foo.prototype`, which somewhat resembles the concept of Parent-Child class inheritance. *Resembles*, except of course for the direction of the arrows, which show these are delegation links rather than copy operations.

-And, here's how we create such links in JS:
+And, here's the typical "prototype style" code that creates such links:

 ```js
 function Foo(name) {